Rick's Free Auto Repair Advice

 Posts Tagged: MAP Sensor

-Fix code P0107 trouble code The Manifold Absolute Pressure sensor/Barometric Pressure Sensor (MAP/BARO)is a “speed density” method of determining the air fuel ratio.
+Learn what a P0107 code means and how the most common causes The Manifold Absolute Pressure sensor/Barometric Pressure Sensor (MAP/BARO)is a “speed density” method of determining the air-fuel ratio.
 The sensor measures intake manifold vacuum, which varies depending on how wide open the throttle is.
 However, while the pistons are pulling a vacuum on the down-stroke, outside barometric pressure is also pushing air into the cylinder.
 So the sensor actually takes two readings—one before the engine starts (barometer pressure) and one after the engine starts.
-Once the engine is running, the computer constantly monitors the changing … Read More
+Once the engine is running, … Read More

 MAP sensor — what it does